-Depending on the intensity, the pitch of purring may differ.
+Depending on the intensity, the pitch of the purring may differ.
 Mostly when there is a change in the cat’s respiratory system when breathing in and out, everything may seem different.
-But this may vary from cat to cat because some cats may have a different method of communicating to humans.
+But this may vary from cat to cat because some cats may have different methods of communicating with humans.
 They have different body language or facial expressions.
 Also, there are cases where the owners don’t realize that the cat is purring, as it may be very soft and gentle.

-In rare cases, the cats may want to purr, but they may have some deficit in a vocal cord or the respiratory system.
+In rare cases, the cats may want to purr, but they may have some deficit in the vocal cord or the respiratory system.
 Hence, they may not purr efficiently.

 Understand why cats purr

-As they grow up, the toddlers and adult cats use the purring function for seeking attention, talking to the fellow cats, and expressing their happiness.
-When they aggressively purr, it means that they are stressed or hurt or angry.
+As they grow up, toddlers and adult cats use the purring function for seeking attention, talking to their fellow cats, and expressing their happiness.
+When they aggressively purr, it means that they are stressed or hurt, or angry.

-If you doubt about your cat’s purring or when it is suddenly stopped, for your peace of mind, take them to the vet.
-Especially when you see some other signs like the loss in their appetite or too lazy, then it needs to be addressed immediately.
+If you doubt your cat’s purring or when it is suddenly stopped, for your peace of mind, take them to the vet.
+Especially when you see some other signs like the loss of their appetite or being too lazy, then it needs to be addressed immediately.

 Some cats don’t purr

-It is common with the homeless cats.
+It is common with homeless cats.
 They tend to purr less because it is soft and subtle.
-Every day, they are used to deal with a lot of predators and prey.
+Every day, they are used to dealing with a lot of predators and prey.
 Hence, these cats possess some powerful violating sounds or body language.